mcgoughlin/Python4ML/README.md

 Create a copy of these tutorials in your own Google Drive to run the code.
 To do this, go into the tutorial link, click 'File', and finally 'Save a Copy in Drive'.

 We hope these materials provide utility for a broader audience!
-Although the tutotials are completely self-contained - you do not *need* any external material to understand the tutorial, we suggest reading through the lecture slides before proceeding to the tutorial sheets. **All the data needed for this short course can be found in the 'sample_data' subfolder off each week's folder, and will be downloaded automatically along with the code and lecture slides upon clicking 'Download .zip'.**
+Although the tutorials are completely self-contained - you do not *need* any external material to understand the tutorials, we suggest reading through the lecture slides before proceeding to the tutorial sheets. **All the data needed for this short course can be found in the 'sample_data' subfolder off each week's folder, and will be downloaded automatically along with the code and lecture slides upon clicking 'Download .zip'.**

 If you have any questions on this course's content, or how to get started on this course, email me at wcm23@cam.ac.uk.